 Sprawling across more than 16,000 acres and encompassing mountains, lakes, rivers, and reservoirs, October Mountain State Forest is the largest state-owned tract of land in the Bay State.
 Make it your playground for all sorts of woodland adventures (the extensive trail system is popular with ATV users and mountain bikers) or use it as a launching pad for cultural forays into the Berkshire hot spots of Lenox and Stockbridge, home to Tanglewood and the Norman Rockwell Museum.
 Set up camp on shady, grassy plots across the street from the Housatonic River — and know there will be a hot shower waiting for you in the morning.

 To show your family a Cape Cod without traffic jams and body piercings, muscle through the gridlock all the way out to South Wellfleet and stay at Paine’s Campground.
 For more than 45 years, the Paine family has been offering guests the best of both worlds: tidy wooded sites within spitting distance of both freshwater kettle ponds and the salty beaches of the Cape Cod National Seashore.
 The Paines know a thing or two about campers, so they’ve sectioned off their plots into distinct demographic areas: family campers, quiet couples, and young couples and singles.
 A few ultra-private hike-in sites are available for those who ask nicely.

 180 Old County Rd.
 508-349-3007.

-Salty Acres Campground, Kennebunkport, Maine
+Kennebunkport, Maine (CLOSED)